MultiSafepay/docs/content/payments/refunds-and-chargebacks/chargebacks/chargeback-reasons-and-required-evidence.md

 {{< details title="Reason code 4513: Credit not presented" >}}

-The cardholder received written acknowledgement from you for a credit or they canceled in line with your policy, but they haven't received the credit in their account.
+The cardholder received written acknowledgement from you for a credit or they cancelled in line with your policy, but they haven't received the credit in their account.

 To dispute this type of chargeback, you need to provide: